uni-of-herts/rails4-autocomplete/README.md

 Works with [Formtastic](http://github.com/justinfrench/formtastic)
 and [SimpleForm](https://github.com/plataformatec/simple_form)

-## ActiveRecord

-You can find a [detailed example](http://github.com/crowdint/rails3-jquery-autocomplete-app) on how to use this gem with ActiveRecord [here](http://github.com/crowdint/rails3-jquery-autocomplete-app).

-## MongoID

-You can find a [detailed example](http://github.com/crowdint/rails3-jquery-autocomplete-app/tree/mongoid) on how to use this gem with MongoID [here](http://github.com/crowdint/rails3-jquery-autocomplete-app/tree/mongoid).
-(Same thing, different branch)

 ## Before you start

 Make sure your project is using jQuery-UI and the autocomplete widget